 - From frozen: If using frozen mashed potatoes, let thaw in the refrigerator before heating.

 Mashed potatoes are super versatile and can be served alongside lentil loaves or used as a bed for gravy and stew.
-Here are a few of my favorite options:
+Here are a few of my favorite mains and sides:

-- Stews: Serve as a bed for this delicious Mushroom Bourguignon or Hearty Lentil & Mushroom Ragu
+- Stews + Ragu: Serve as a bed for this delicious Mushroom Bourguignon or Hearty Lentil & Mushroom Ragu.

-- Veggies: Serve with a side of Savory Sauteed Kale or Green Beans Almondine or Roasted Butternut Squash, Brussels Sprouts with Cranberries and Pecans
+- Veggies: Serve with a side of Savory Sauteed Kale, Roasted Brussels Sprouts, Green Beans Almondine or Roasted Butternut Squash + Brussels Sprouts.

 More Delicious Potato Recipes